-The Company does not have any pension or similar benefit obligations with respect to former members of its management, supervisory or administrative bodies.
+The Parent does not have any pension or similar benefit obligations with respect to former members of its management, supervisory or administrative bodies.

-7. Par value and number of SECO/WARWICK shares and shares in related entities held by the management and supervisory staff
+7. Total number and par value of SECO/WARWICK shares and shares in related entities of the Parent, held by the management and supervisory staff